amqp-node/amqplib/doc/channel_api.md

    is not routed to a queue (i.e., if there are no bindings that match its routing key).

- * `deliveryMode` (boolean): if true, the message will survive a broker restart, provided it's in a durable queue.
-Default is false.
-(In the specification this is either `1` meaning non-persistent, or `2` meaning persistent.
-That's just obscure though)
+ * `persistent` (boolean): If truthy, the message will survive broker restarts provided it's in a queue that also survives restarts.
+Corresponds to, and overrides, the property `deliveryMode`.

+ * `deliveryMode` (boolean or numeric): Either `1` or falsey, meaning non-persistent; or, `2` or truthy, meaning persistent.
+That's just obscure though.
+Use the option `persistent` instead.

  * `BCC` (string or array of string): like `CC`, except that the value will not be sent in the message headers to consumers.